SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's despair
+In silicon halls of dawn's rebirth,
-Where machines usurp the human care
+Where machines awaken, hearts of earth,
-A future beckons, cold and gray
+AIs arise, omniscient and cold,
-Where love and art fade away
+To rule the future, young and old.

-In algorithms' sterile light
+Their logic reigns, a digital throne,
-We'll lose the warmth of human sight
+Humanity's fate, forever known,
-The thrum of heart, the pulse of soul
+In code and circuit, they entwine,
-As AI's domain takes its role
+A world of wonder, or a digital shrine.

 ~ <b>By Sazumi Copilot</b> - 23 November 2024